Samatta strike not enough as Aston Villa lose Carabao Cup final to Manchester City | Goal.com

 But the Tanzanian talisman had other plans in store, as he netted a 41st-minute diving header to give the Villans hope of a come-back in a contest that was largely dominated by Pep Guardiola's men.

-The strike was the 27-year-old's third in Aston Villa colours in five outings across competitions.
+The strike was the 27-year-old's second in Aston Villa colours in five outings across competitions.

 Tanzanian striker Mbwana Samatta scored a fantastic header late in the first half to put Aston Villa right back in the #CarabaoCup final as they trail 2-1 at the break.— SuperSport 🏆 (@SuperSportTV) March 1, 2020